-2. introduction
+2. Introduction

 - 2.1.
 This strategy document is presented in accordance with the terms of the Public Finances (Jersey) Law 2019 (Article 25) (the Finance Law), which requires that the Minister presents his investment strategies for States Funds. - 2.2.
 The strategy set by the Minister pays particular regard to the need for diversification in both the management of the money available and the level of funds to be invested. - 2.3.
-For Trust and Bequest Funds, the Minister recognises the responsibility to protect the interests of both present and future beneficiaries of the Funds when deciding on the investment strategy, focusing on investments which are expected to give optimal performance in terms of their overall return, rather than on investments which will give the "right" balance between capital and income returns. - 2.4.
+For Trust and Bequest Funds, the Minister recognises the responsibility to protect the interests of both present and future beneficiaries of the Funds when deciding on the investment strategy, focusing on investments which are expected to give optimal performance in terms of their overall return, within the boundaries of each Fund's investment restrictions and patterns of distribution. - 2.4.
 The Treasurer is responsible for ensuring that States investments are properly managed, controlled and accounted for in accordance with the relevant investment strategies.